adrienfunel/tennis-tournament-simulator/README.md

 ## Technical Specifications

 ### Setup
+Mark `src\` as Root directory.
-All dependencies are listed in `requirements.txt` and `tests\requirements-test.txt`, to install them in your environment run:
+All dependencies are listed in `requirements.txt` and `tests\requirements-test.txt`.
+To install them in your environment run:
 ```
 pip install -r requirements.txt
 ```

 ### Run the service
-To run the service, navigate to the src directory and run:
+To run the service, navigate to the `src\` directory and run:
 ```
 python main.py
 ```

 ### Player class
-The PLayer class is used to generate players and attribute skill scores for the matches.
+The Player class is used to generate players and attribute skill scores for the matches.
 ```
 {'Id': int,
 'Power': float,